-Department: Public Works Project Manager: Bob Van Heusen Project Coordinator: Bob Van Heusen
+Department: Office of the City Manager Project Manager: Bob Van Heusen Project Coordinator: Bob Van Heusen

 This project provides for minor upgrades and emergency repairs of the Sunnyvale Office Center.
 The Sunnyvale Office Center is a seven building complex housing a combination of private office space and City operations.
 This project will allow funds for Facility Services to keep the aging complex functional in a safe manner by responding to deficiencies, including structural, roof, electrical, plumbing, and other items.